 The A3027 firmware determines the behavior of each signal.
 We describe the behavior of the inputs and outputs in below.

 The A3027 firmware version determines the behavior of the inputs and outputs, as well as correcting bugs in the operation of the logic, and adding features such as increasing the range of channel numbers from 0-15 to 0-255.
 To re-program your firwmare, see Firmware Reprogramming.
+For an example of a program that uses the A3027 logic outputs to control other hardware, consider the Slow Pulse Generator.

 |4||Antenna One Detecting||Unused Input||Message Detector Code||Unused Input||None|